tlberglund/Ratpack/README.md

 If you just want to use Ratpack to build a small, Groovy-based web app, then you want the [Ratpack Template](https://github.com/tlberglund/ratpack-template).
 Go clone that, write your code, and come on back here when you want to hack on the framework.

+## Running With Groovy

+Put some route definitions in `ratpack.groovy` (in any empty directory), e.g.

+    get("/") {
+        renderString  "Hello World"
+    }

+and then run this program (after `gradle install` in the root of the ratpack directory)

+    #!/usr/bin/env groovy

+    @Grab("com.augusttechgroup:ratpack-core:0.7.0-SNAPSHOT")
+    @Grab("javax.servlet:javax.servlet-api:3.0.1")
+    @GrabExclude("org.eclipse.jetty.orbit:javax.servlet:3.0.0.v201112011016")
+    import com.bleedingwolf.ratpack.RatpackMain
+    RatpackMain.main()

+This program will pick up route definitions in "ratpack.groovy":

+## Running with Gradle Plugin

+Ratpack can also be run as a gradle task using the plugin.
+There is a test project with `ratpack.groovy` in a sub directory.
+To test the plugin (from the root directory):

+    $ gradle -DincTestProject=true :ratpack-gradle-plugin-test:run

+Then (in a browser) visit http://localhost:5050.

 ## Release Notes